 BEFORE YOUR VISIT

-If you are ready to experience dentistry differently, give us a call at 973-667-2466 or request an appointment on our website and we will get you started.
+If you are ready to experience dentistry differently, give us a call or request an appointment on our website and we will get you started.
 One of our fabulous coordinators will gather the information needed to schedule your first visit with us and answer any questions you may have.

 We will send you a follow up email to fill out your new patient forms online so we can receive and review them before your appointment.
 For your convenience, we will send you appointment reminders and confirmations via text and/or email.
 We do kindly require that you confirm your appointment to maintain the reservation.